What are your chances of acceptance?

 • Composition

-Majors can then be paired with minors, ensemble participation, and electives to broaden the reach of the program.
+Majors are paired with minors, ensemble participation, and electives to broaden the reach of the program.
 Lamont provides financial aid to students who demonstrate merit and need—almost 70% of Lamont participants receive financial aid.

 Location: Berklee College of Music